CAM-o-man/blinkOSweb/docs/index.md

 ## Installation

-If you know how to flash a new operating system onto your phone, please [another page](another-page.md)
+If you know how to flash a new operating system onto your phone, please download the ZIP file at the top of the page.